Sleepy Cat Cats Country Club OPENING HOURS:

 A. We are very used to cats of all ages.
 We would however advocate older cats have an internal only run, as some with failing sight, hearing and weaker back legs can find it difficult to get back inside.
 Many older cats merely only move to eat, use the facilities and then return to their bed - great life ain't it!?!

 A. Kittens and younger cats are usually very quick to adapt to the environment here.
 Some older cats that have never been to a cattery may take a little longer and we do our best to help them settle in, but time to adjust is what is really needed here.
-Some cats will almost always keep themeselves to themselves, this is fine, as we always take our queue from them, you have to!
+Some cats will almost always keep themeselves to themselves, this is fine, as we always take our cue from them, you have to!
 We have many cats who stem from rescue homes, despite understandable concerns from owners, about returning their cats to captivity, actually these cats are very often some of the first to realise that they're actually in a caring, safe and sound environment, maybe they remember being caged, well fed and looked after, rather than some of their prior experiences of abuse.
-However your cat reacts, it is the surety of them still being around on you returning from your holiday which is the bottom line of what you're really buying into with a boarding cattery such as ours.
+However your cat reacts, it is the surety of them still being around on you returning from your holiday which is the bottom line of what you're really buying into with a boarding cattery such as Cats Country Club.

 Q14.
 Can I bring toys in for my cats?